Our Work with Young People

-We have some fine young orators in the Thames Valley District, with a number of Regional winners, and this years District winners of both the Senior and Intermediate sections - Wycombe Abbey and Reading Blue Coat schools - triumphed again at the National finals
+We have some fine young orators in the Thames Valley District, with a number of Regional winners, and this years District winners of the Intermediate section -

 Musical talent abounds in the Thames Valley and this competition celebrates the best of young Instrumentalists and Vocalists as two separate categories.
-Robert Cheung, a very talented classical pianist from Windsor won the National title in 2014, vocalist Florence Cain reached the National finals in 2015 and vocalist Isabel Irvine was crowned RIBI Young Musician 2016.
+Robert Cheung, a very talented classical pianist from Windsor won the National title in 2014, vocalist Isabel Irvine was crowned RIBI Young Musician 2016, and vocalist Florence Cain won the National competition in 2019.
 First round heats are organised by a limited number of clubs, but include others in the area.
 Young Musicians looking for an opportunity near them should contact

 Young Photographer & Young Writer

 The theme this year for both these competitions is Our World is Beautiful, with Junior, Intermediate and Senior age groups.
 Entries are invited from clubs organising these competitions to arrive for judging the District winners no later than 31st March.
 District winners will be submitted for the National finals in early May.

 Designed to encourage students to use team-building skills in solving a design and technology problem, these tournaments are growing in popularity and are now accredited by the British Science Association CREST Discovery Award Find out more........